isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-use-tsp-before-painting.markdown

 Due to its ability to dissolve and emulsify, TSP has [various uses](https://en.wikipedia.org/wiki/Trisodium_phosphate) , including heavy-duty cleaning, driveways preparation, paintbrush cleaning, paint stripping, and degreasing.
 - *On how to use tsp before painting, prepare the walls for painting by repairing all cracks, and ensuring sand or smooth the surface walls.
-Lay down some drop cloths and tape off the surfaces nearby wood trim, baseboards, and ceiling. *
+Lay down some drop cloths and tape off the surfaces nearby wood trim, baseboards, and ceiling.Â *
 - *Mix the TSP cleaner with adequate water for the best results on the various surfaces.
 Also, rinse the TSP from the surfaces and allow enough drying time before painting.
-Alternatively, you can use sandpaper since TSP can remove paint. *
+Alternatively, you can use sandpaper since TSP can remove paint.Â *
 ## Details: How to Use TSP Before Painting
 ### Step 1: TSP cleaner Prepping
 You'll mix the TSP powder with some warm water (in a larger bucket) and use it to wipe down the surfaces - this enhances the paint's adhesiveness - which also TSP acts as a stain remover, removes mildew and molds.